Croatia Work Permit

 In case of rejection of the work permit, you can complain about the reason for rejection to the embassy by paying a fee of INR 3,745 within 15 days of rejection.

-Check out the Reasons for UK Visa rejection
+Check out the Reasons for UK Visa Rejection

-When to Apply for Croatia Work Visa
+When to Apply for the Croatia Work Visa

 We advise candidates to submit their applications no earlier than 90 days before the scheduled departure date.
 To account for any unanticipated processing delays, the Croatian High Commission advises that you submit your application at least 3 weeks before your intended departure date.